Stomach Ulcer – Diagnosis, Symptoms, and Treatment

 Histamine blockers such as Zantac (Ranitidine) and Pepcid (Famotidine) are sometimes used as a substitute to proton pump inhibitors.
 These medications also work by reducing acid levels but may not be as effective as PPIs.

 Your doctor may also recommend Pepto-Bismol (Bismuth Subsalicylate) to coat the inner lining of the stomach and intestines.
+This does little to reduce the damage from excessive amounts of acid but can significantly reduce inflammation and resulting abdominal pain.

 - Lai KC, Lam SK, Chu KM, et al. Lansoprazole for the prevention of recurrences of ulcer complications from long-term low-dose aspirin use.
 N Engl J Med 2002; 346:2033. - https://www.ncbi.nlm.nih.gov/pubmed/12087138